gaMingLT/deltascope-desktop/README.md

-# Deltascope Dekstop
+# Deltascope Desktop

-This repository contains a dekstop based implementation of the original ``Deltascope`` application which can be found [here](https://github.com/gaMingLT/deltascope).
+This repository contains a desktop based implementation of the original ``Deltascope`` application which can be found [here](https://github.com/gaMingLT/deltascope).
 This implementation is focused on importing most of the original functionality of the application to the desktop and expanding on it.

 ## Reasoning